 Edward completed building the Cinnamon Hill Great House that his father, Samuel (Jr) started.
 He became one of Jamaica’s wealthiest and most influential planters.
 It was his generation of Barretts and their children that played a significant role in the birth of Falmouth.
 In 1770, the parish of Trelawny, was carved out of portions of St James, and St. Ann (see the evolution of Jamaica Parishes).
 The first capital was Martha Brae, an area of the island where Edward's maternal family owned property.

-Edward married Judith Goodin and had a daughter, Elizabeth Barrett who married Charles Moulton, the son of a captain of a man-of-war ship in the West Indies squadron.
+Edward married Judith Goodin and had a daughter, Elizabeth Barrett and a son Samuel Goodin Barrett.
+Elizabeth married Charles Moulton, the son of a captain of a man-of-war ship in the West Indies squadron and Samuel had 3 sons with his partner Elizabeth Barrett Williams nee Waite.

 The marriage of Elizabeth Barrett to Charles Moulton in 1781, began the Barrett-Moulton family name and they had three children; Sarah Goodwin "Pinkie" who died at the early age of 12, Edward Barrett-Moulton and Samuel Barrett-Moulton.
 All three children were born at Cinnamon Hill and were sent to England for their education.

-The surname of the boys were legally changed to Barrett, in 1798 to preserve the legacy of their grandfather.
-Only Samuel returned to Jamaica to oversee the family plantation and business in Jamaica, after being a member of parliament on England.
+The surname of the boys were legally changed to Barrett, in 1798 to preserve the legacy of their grandfather, a step that was likely deemed necessary because of the circumstances surrounding the offsprings of Samuel Goodin Barrett.
+Of Elizabeth's three children, only Samuel returned to Jamaica to oversee the family plantation and business in Jamaica, after being a member of parliament on England.

 Edward Moulton-Barrett was the father of the famous poetess Elizabeth Barrett of Wimpole Street, wife of Robert Browning.
 His annual salary from the plantations in Jamaica exceeded 60,000 pounds per year when he moved to Wimpole Street London.